 While developing software you have so much available to you in terms of languages, test suites, frameworks and so many features offered by CI.
 You may choose the language you are most comfortable with, choose the test suite you deem most suitable and you might even choose not to use a framework at all but instead ensure that you always employ this practice.

 This development practice has been known to improve the quality of code without giving developers extra work.
-The testing and checking of code are controlled by the CI server and results are automatically conveyed back to you.
+A great example of this in action is up for download at ITTSystems.com, with it you clearly see how the testing and checking of code is controlled by the CI server and results are automatically conveyed back to you.

 These are our top 9 reasons why we think you should always employ CI and why you ought to make it part of your project from the very beginning.

 1. Run Your Tests of Code in the Real World

 As we all know, there are times when your code testing has given the green light when run on your machine but when tested on someone else’s, the test might fail.
 Well, with Continuous Integration, such embarrassing occurrences can be avoided.
 You can run your code to your new branch and the Continuous Integration server will take care of running the tests for you.
 If everything is fine, you can be sure that you didn’t break the code.
 And if the code fails on another person’s machine, you have evidence that your code is not at fault.

 2. Boost Coverage of Code Tests

 Very often you might think that your tests cover most of you code, well think again!
 A CI server can check your code to be certain that the test covers all aspects fully.

 With this development practice, you can be sure that your code tests are thorough, especially highlighting when you commit a change to your code without testing.
 The continuous integration server will notify you of any reduction in your coverage, as a percentage.
 This can act as the “conscience” for your coding activities.